atharvjoshi34/linux-cheat-sheet/README.md

 > 3. copy the lines containing the word "root" in /etc/passwd and copy them into the file /mint/pass
 >
 >  Answer: **grep "root" /etc/passwd >> /mnt/pass**

 ***

+# Tuning a profile in Linux

+1. Step one would to run the command **yum install tuned**.
+After installing the tuned we can now run different commands of tuned
+2. **tuned-adm list** - This will list all the available profile.
+At the bottom you can see the current active profile as well
+3. **tuned-adm active** - This will list the current active profile
+4. **tuned-adm profile profile_name** - this will change the current active profile to the one u selected
+5. **tuned-adm recommend** - this will suggest you the recommeded profile for the system

+***

+# NTP (Network Time Protocol)

+NTP - It stands for network time protocol.
+It helps you to sync your system with any time server.
+NTP will use the **chrony** service and **chronyd** daemon.
+Steps to setup NTP in your system are as follows

+1. **yum install chrony**
+2. **nano /etc/chrony.conf**
+3. After this you need to comment out the lines which are sync the time then add the line **server <ip_address> iburst** and save the file and exist.
+4. Since we have changed the configuration file we need to restart the chronyd daemon with the command **systemctl restart chronyd**
+5. then you need to enter the command **chronyc sources -v**
+6. then run the **timedate** command and check if the NTP value is set to active or not.
+If not run the command **timedate set-ntp true**

+***